 - Wright Medical

-Today, most of the outstanding lawsuits are against Zimmer Biomet.
-Many of these were consolidated into multidistrict litigation in the U.S. District Court for the Northern District of Illinois.
+Due to the volume of lawsuits, many of these cases were consolidated into multidistrict litigation.
 Plaintiffs seek legal damages related to medical bills, pain and suffering related to their faulty knee implants.

 Multidistrict litigation (MDL) is another method that courts use to merge lawsuits.
 Unlike a class action lawsuit, individual cases remain separate in an MDL.
 However, certain phases of litigation are combined for all the lawsuits.
 This speeds up the process of trying hundreds of similar cases.